DOT makes important license amendments acting on TRAI recommendations. The landscape will now shift from rule-making to enforcement.

 - Transparency and disclosures: As the TRAI had itself noted, after the DOT would make its license amendments, the TRAI would bulk up its transparency and disclosure regulations to ensure compliance.
 We hope this is done urgently with prior public consultation.

-- A clear enforcement mechanism: The TRAI can also assist and act as body which receives public information and complaints on the breach of net neutrality rules.
+- A clear enforcement mechanism: The TRAI can also assist and act as a body which receives public information and complaints on the breach of net neutrality rules.
 We need to move urgently on this given that it has taken already close to three years from the dates of the first consultation for net neutrality rules to be made in India.
 There are already disquieting voices from the cellular service providers that net neutrality rules should not extend to 5G services.
 Immediate enforcement actions are needed to prevent the net neutrality rules from becoming an academic exercise.

 Now it all comes down to enforcement